varsvisualizes/VIP-mural-team/README.md

 I would recommend soldering wires to the potentiometer the rock can be distanced from the breadboard.
 There's no special code for the potentiometer - I just used the Knob example already build into the Arduino IDE.

 Ideally there would be 3 rocks in the mural, so 3 rock potentiometers.
-The rocks would control a few things in the mural: They'll make some bees sway, they'll change the music and color of the buildings, and they can activate the seed dispenser.
+The rocks would control a few things in the mural: They'll make some bees sway, and they can activate the seed dispenser.

 More pics can be seen in the Rock Potentiometer images file in the repo!